Job Search Terminal

 npm run data:backup

-Backups are saved to output/backups/.
+Snapshots are saved to output/backups/.
 Export a readable JSON snapshot:

 npm run data:export